subtlecaffeine/mpd-dbcreate/README.md

 - Building databases on systems where MPD isn't installed - *Run it directly on the RAID...just symlink or awk your paths*
 - Filtering collections by channel configuration (stereo/multichannel) - *Even that niche format.*
 - Supports updating an existing database. - *But only with this utility and not from within mpd.*
+- Supports partial update based on path. - *Because the original did it!*
 - Slightly smaller than the mpd binary! - *We at Monolithic Binary love you; as much as you love us.*